AdAstra-LD/DS-Pokemon-Rom-Editor/README.md

 - BDHCAM.
 - Set Overlay1 as uncompressed.
 - Standardize item numbers (fixed).
-- Pokémon names to Sentence Case.
+- Convert Pokémon names to Sentence Case.
 - Expand matrix 0.
+- Dynamic Headers.

 ### Script Command Database:
 A handy window that shows all the available script commands and the parameters they require.
-- Many commands have been identified and added.
+- Many new commands have been identified and added.

 ### Spawn Settings Editor:
-Allows you to change the first map where the adventure begins and the initial money.
+Allows you to change the map where the adventure begins and the initial money.

 ### Wild Encounters Editor:
 - Added wrench button to fix broken encounter files [whenever possible].